medcomdk/dk-ehmi-eds/input/pagecontent/index.md

 - AP = Access Point (eDelivery)

+EDS is used in the EHMI messaging flow like above

-EDS is used in different scenarios basically as shown below.
+EDS is producsed in different scenarios basically as shown below.

-1. When a message is created in an EUA (The user has hit the "sent button")
+1. When a message is created in an EUA (The user has hit the "sent button") or a SBDH_Ack has been initiated in a MSH

 2. When the message is actually sent by the EUA